platformsh/platformsh-docs/docs/src/define-routes/https.md

 The above configuration results in requests using older TLS versions to be rejected.
 Legal values are `TLSv1.2` and `TLSv1.3`.
-TLS versions older than 1.2 aren't supported by Platform.sh and are rejected regardless of the setting here.
+TLS versions older than 1.2 aren't supported and are rejected regardless of the setting here.

 Note that if multiple routes for the same domain have different `min_version`s specified, the highest specified is used for the whole domain.